Men sent to prison over death of schoolboy Harvey Tyrrell

 Judge Zeidman paid tribute to the family, crediting Harvey's parents for conducting themselves with "incredible dignity and strength".

-Echoing their sentiments, he vowed that Harvey's name "will never be forgotten".
+Echoing their sentiments, he said that Harvey's name "will never be forgotten".

+Detective Sergeant Andy McAlister said: “I hope the sentencing begins to bring the family some peace, they have remained dignified throughout this long and undoubtedly heart-breaking court process."

+"The decisions that both men have made cost the life of an innocent child and devastated a family."